Thunderpig851/peronsal-website/src/content/blog/2025-09-10-initial-post.md

 ---
 title: "Hello, I’m Cameron Estep"
-date: 2025-09-18
+date: 2025-09-10
 description: "A quick introduction to who I am, what I’m working on, and what you can expect from this blog."
 tags: [introduction, personal, svelte, software]
 draft: false
-cover: /images/covers/intro.webp
+cover:
 ---

 # Hello, I’m Cameron Estep 👋

 Welcome to my corner of the internet!
 I’m a software engineer who loves exploring new technologies, solving tricky problems, and sharing what I learn along the way.
 This site is my space to document projects, write about experiments, and reflect on my journey as both a developer and a learner.
-Not to mention it was a pretty good way to get acquanited with Svelte.
+Not to mention it was a pretty good way to get acquainted with Svelte.

 ### What you’ll find here
 - **Projects**: deep dives into what I’m building, including successes, challenges, and lessons learned.